-The following are important Frequently Asked Questions relative to the current medical practice of treating venous reflux disease with the favored Closure procedure and other techniques as used by Vein Centers at NYC Surgical Associates:
+The following are important Frequently Asked Questions relative to the current medical practice of treating venous reflux disease with the favored Closure procedure and other techniques as used by Vein Centers at City Surgical Care

 What is the primary cause of varicose veins?